Piotr Decowski Memorial Symposium

 We will make this an opportunity for current students to meet and connect with our alumnae with a special hour for this event after the symposium.

-The foyer in McConnell will run a slideshow with Prof. Decowski's pictures all through the week.
+The foyer in McConnell will run a slideshow with Professor Decowski's pictures for the month of November.

-A fitting memorial for our dear Prof. Piotr Decowski.
+A fitting memorial for our dear Professor Piotr Decowski.

-Please see our website for pics, updates etc in the coming weeks.
+Please visit our website for picutures and updates in the coming weeks.

 Meet Professor Will Williams!